-- 1. To elect the two nominees named in the proxy statement as Class II directors, each to serve for a threeyear term and until their respective successors are duly elected and qualified. - 2.
+- 1. To elect the three nominees named in this proxy statement as Class III directors, each to serve until the 2025 annual meeting and until their respective successors are duly elected and qualified. - 2.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2022. - 4.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2023. - 4.
 To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
 At this time, we are not aware of any such other matters.